alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/find-tools-resources/get-help-content-design.md

   parent: Find tools and resources for analysing content
   order: 1
 title: Get help with content design
+description: Find resources for writing content, searching through GOV.UK content and understanding content design approaches.
 lastUpdated:
 ---
 ## Help with writing and sharing content

-The [GOV.UK style guide](https://guidance.publishing.service.gov.uk/writing-to-gov-uk-standards/style-guides/a-to-z-style-guide/) covers the style, spelling and grammar conventions for all content published on GOV.UK.
+The [GOV.UK style guide](/writing-to-gov-uk-standards/style-guides/a-to-z-style-guide/) covers the style, spelling and grammar conventions for all content published on GOV.UK.

 If you want details about the word count and estimated reading time of published content, you can use [Content Data](https://content-data.publishing.service.gov.uk/content).